Amex bets on AI and NLP for customer service

 VentureBeat: Let’s talk about the impact.
 What’s the most significant result you’re seeing?

-Pizzaro: Search just launched as a pilot in the U.K., and we’ll be launching later this year in the U.S., but we can speak to how the predictive machine learning capability is working in chat?
+Pizzaro: Search just launched as a pilot in the U.K., and we’ll be launching later this year in the U.S., but we can speak to how the predictive machine learning capability is working in chat.
 Over the past six to eight months, we’ve seen our RTS scores, which is essentially a proxy for NPS scores for the bot experience, go up significantly.
 And so obviously there’s a number of things that we’ve done in order to move some of those results, but we do believe that some of these advanced machine learning models are helping that score.

 We’re also seeing higher engagement with the responses that we send back to our customers, which refers to them clicking on a link or the information that we’re providing.
 It’s greatly improved.
 Our chat function is a bot-human hybrid, and so we’ve been reducing some of the chat handling time on the agent side.
 We’ve also seen more fully automated experiences.